 Kafka - OpenTelemetry Collector

 The Sumo Logic app for Kafka is a unified logs and metrics app.
-The app helps you monitor the brokers, partition replicas, and consumer groups components of Kafka messaging/streaming clusters.
+The app helps you to monitor the brokers, partition replicas, and consumer groups components of Kafka messaging/streaming clusters.
 Pre-configured dashboards provide insights into the broker operations, topics, replication, and error logs.

 We use the OpenTelemetry collector for Kafka metrics and logs collection.